 (iv) Approval by the shareholders of the Company of a complete liquidation or dissolution of the Company.

 “Competing Business” means

-(i) any of the following named companies, including the subsidiaries, affiliates and successors of each such company, or any other business into which such company is merged, consolidated, or otherwise combined:
+(i) any of the following named companies, or any other business into which such company is merged, consolidated, or otherwise combined:

 (ii) any retailer that

 had annual revenues for its most recently completed fiscal year of at least $2.5 billion; and

 both (i) offers a category or categories of merchandise (e.g., Fine Jewelry, Cosmetics, Kids, Big Ticket, Housewares, Men’s, Dresses), any of which are offered by a Participating Employer, and (ii) the revenue derived by such other retailer during such retailer’s most recently ended fiscal year from such category or categories of merchandise represent(s), in the aggregate, more than 50% of the Participating Employers' total revenues for the most recently completed fiscal year derived from the same category or categories of merchandise.

 “Confidential Information” means any data or information that is material to the Company and not generally known to the public, including, without limitation: (i) price, cost, and sales data; (ii) the identities and locations of vendors and consultants furnishing materials and services to the Company and the terms of vendor or consultant contracts or arrangements; (iii) lists of, and other information regarding, Customers and suppliers; (iv) financial information that has not been released to the public; (v) future business plans, marketing or licensing strategies, and advertising campaigns; or (vi) information about the Company’s employees and executives, as well as the Company’s talent strategies including but not limited to compensation, retention and recruiting initiatives.

 “Effective Date” means the effective date of the Plan set forth in Section 16.